Adri6336/gpt-voice-conversation-chatbot/README.md

     python main.py <key>

+For convenience, you can also just enter the key into the keys.txt file.
+When you run the script, the bot will automatically read this file and load the key.

 A Pygame gui will pop up; its colors represent the state of the bot.
 The color red indicates that the bot is not listening.
 To make the bot listen to you, press space.
 The color will then turn to yellow when its loading, then green when it's listening.
 Speak freely when the color is green, your speech will be recorded, converted to text, then fed to GPT-3 if it is in compliance with OpenAI's policies.
 When GPT-3 is ready to reply, the screen will turn blue.

 Press 'q' to exit and have bot remember the conversation.
 Simply close the window to have the bot exit without remembering what you disucssed.